History of Honduras in Timeline

 In 1979, Honduras returned to civilian rule.

-April 1980: Constituent Assembly Election
+April 1980: Constituent Assembly Elected

-November 1981: General Elections
+November 1981: General Elections Held

 In November 1981, general elections were held in Honduras.

-1981: Honduras Wins CONCACAF Gold Cup in 1981
+1981: CONCACAF Gold Cup Won

-1981: Roberto Suazo Córdova Elected President
+1981: Roberto Suazo Córdova Elected

 1982: New Constitution Approved

-1984: Summer Olympics swimming games
+1984: Swimming games at the Summer Olympics

 Since 1984, Hondurans have consistently entered swimming games at the Summer Olympics.

-1988: C.D.
-Olimpia Wins CONCACAF Champions League in 1988
+1988: CONCACAF Champions League Won

-1990: Improvement of HDI factors since 1990
+1990: Improvement in HDI factors since 1990

-1991: Inequality steadily increased in Honduras
+1991: Inequality increased in Honduras

 1992: Honduras joins The Forum of Small States

-1995: Domestic Violence Recognition in 1995
+1995: Domestic Violence Recognized

-1996: Contraceptive Use in 1996
+1996: Contraceptive Use

-1997: Domestic Violence Recognition in 1997
+1997: Domestic Violence Recognized

-1998: Hurricane Mitch Causes Widespread Destruction
+1998: Hurricane Mitch Devastates Honduras

-1998: Hurricane Mitch
+1998: Hurricane Mitch causes devastation

-1998: Restructuring of Family Assistance Program
+1998: Family Assistance Program restructured

-In 1998, the Family Assistance Program was restructured in an attempt to increase effectiveness of cash transfers for health and education specifically for those in extreme poverty.
+In 1998, the Family Assistance Program was restructured in an attempt to increase the effectiveness of cash transfers for health and education specifically for those in extreme poverty.

-March 1999: Agreement with the IMF
+March 1999: Honduras signs ESAF with IMF

 In March 1999, Honduras signed an Enhanced Structural Adjustment Facility (ESAF) with the International Monetary Fund, which was later converted to a Poverty Reduction and Growth Facility (PRGF).

-1999: Implementation of Honduras's Poverty Reduction Strategy
+1999: Poverty Reduction Strategy was implemented

-July 2000: Honduras reaches decision point under HIPC
+July 2000: Honduras reaches HIPC decision point

 2000: Banana exports recover